hsyoo32/fade_v2.0/README.md

 # FADE
 The repository is the implementation of **Version 2.0** of FADE (FAir Dynamic rEcommender) proposed in the paper titled "Ensuring User-side Fairness in Dynamic Recommender Systems" (WWW'24): https://doi.org/10.1145/3589334.3645536.

+**NOTE: For exact replication, one may refer to the original repository: https://github.com/hsyoo32/fade.
+However, for future works, consider using higher versions for their advantages.**

 ## Key update in Version 1.5
 * Flexibly using Dataloader during training with each data block, rather than relying on saved mini-batches on disk.